 Fuel Efficiency& Weight Optimization

-DTI's solutions are lightweight and designed to integrate easily into existing structures without affecting aerodynamics or fuel efficiency.
+DTI's sustainable, lightweight solutions are designed to easily integrate into existing structures without affecting aerodynamics.

 CASE STUDY: Automotive Steering Wheel

 The customer contacted DTI regarding attenuation of steering wheel “nibble” which manifests itself as tactile torsional vibration of the steering wheel between 60 mph and 85 mph.
 The phenomenon is a non-resonance, forced-vibration issue associated with unbalance of the front wheels.
 Maximum “nibble” occured at about 72 mph in this vehicle.